Vinnie Paul, Pantera drummer and co-founder, dies at 54

-(CNN)Vinnie Paul, the drummer and founding member of the metal band Pantera has died, the band announced on Facebook.
+(CNN)Vinnie Paul, drummer and founding member of the metal band Pantera, has died, the band announced on Facebook.

-"Vincent Paul Abbott aka Vinnie Paul has passed away," the band said in a statement.
+"Vincent Paul Abbott aka Vinnie Paul has passed away," the band said.

-Paul, who was 54, was also known for his work as a drummer for the metal band Hellyeah.
+Paul, 54, also was known for his work as a drummer for the metal band Hellyeah.

 No further details are available at this time.